tylerlong/kickstart/README.md

 ## Q & A

-- Is kickcstart for JavaScript projects only?
+- Is kickstart for JavaScript projects only?
     - Nope, it is for all kinds of projects no matter what programming languages they use.
-- Does kickstart support boilerlate projects with nested directory structure?
+- Does kickstart support template projects with nested directory structure?
     - Yes.
-Boilerplate project can have deeply nested directory strucutre.
+Template project can have deeply nested directory strucutre.
 - What's the main differences between Yeoman and kickstart?
-    - A boilerplate project for Yeoman (they call it a generator project) must be a Node.js module.
+    - A template project for Yeoman (they call it a generator project) must be a Node.js module.
 Kickstart doesn't have this requirement.
-        - Yeoman could generate projects for all kinds of languages but the boilerplate/generator project must be Node based.
-So developers who don't write JavaScript might have difficulty authoring a boilerplate/generator project.
+        - Yeoman could generate projects for all kinds of languages but the template/generator project must be Node based.
+So developers who don't write JavaScript might have difficulty authoring a template/generator project.
     - Kickstart is much simpler than Yeoman.
 On the other hand, it doesn't have as many features as Yeoman.
 Kickstart is pretty new and it is still under development.